zhukovdm/smartwalk-docs/content/adm.md

 ### Restoring database

-Clean up the database and restore the dump from files:
+Clean up the database and restore the state from files:

 ```bash
 $ make database-init && make restore
 ```

-The `restore` procedure expects *both files* to be in `./assets/dump/`.
+The `restore` procedure expects *both files* to be in the `./assets/dump/` folder.
 Otherwise, it fails.

 Examples of archived dumps can be found [here](https://www.dropbox.com/scl/fo/phyv4l2649p3oqy4345wp/h?rlkey=jbg9obkzk6izoy8vlulveznq9&dl=0).
-Those having `prod` in their names are the most data-rich covering [Prague](https://en.wikipedia.org/wiki/Prague).
+Those having `prod` in their names are the most data-rich covering beautiful [Prague](https://en.wikipedia.org/wiki/Prague).

-Unpack a downloaded archive:
+If necessary, unpack a downloaded archive as follows:

 ```bash
 $ cd ./assets/dump/